sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 - If no IO or timers, probably no need to dispose.
 The intention of calling dispose is generally to prevent cascading errors when a critical part of the Domain context is found to be in an error state.
-- Tries to clean IO associated with the domain
+- Tries to clean up IO associated with the domain
 - Streams are aborted, ended, closed, and/or destroyed.
 - Timers are cleared.
-- Explicitly bound callbacks are no longer called.
 - Any error events that are raised as a result of this are ignored.
-- IO might still be performed.
-- to the highest degree possible, once a domain is disposed, further errors from the emitters in that set will be ignored.
-So, even if some remaining actions are still in flight, Node.js will not communicate further about them.
+- Node tries really hard to close everything down in this context.
+- Use of dispose is context-dependent.
+Investigate its effects and decide if you need it.